-Long shallow detachable ramps leading to horizontal platforms restrict sideways access, involve much handling, and may cause a storage problem;
+- Long shallow detachable ramps leading to horizontal platforms restrict sideways access, involve much handling, and may cause a storage problem;

-  - Standard car ramps raise only a pair of wheels - leaving a car inclined, which gives limited access underneath and may make it impossible to drain old oil from the sump or gearbox when servicing.
+- Standard car ramps raise only a pair of wheels - leaving a car inclined, which gives limited access underneath and may make it impossible to drain all the old oil and other liquids from a car when servicing.
 These ramps are generally quite steep (20 to 30 degrees), which may interfere with a low ground clearance car.
-They are also out-of-view as you drive up the ramps (which may move), so you need another person to guide you.
+They are also out-of-view as you drive up the ramps (which may move), so you really do need another person to guide you.

 - Safe and easily operated by one person in less than 2 minutes;

 - Easy to drive up the shallow (6 degree) guided ramps (Scroll down to photo 1).
 With help, you may also push or pull a car up the ramps.
 Descending is even easier - if you wish, by gravity alone;

 - At a convenient and safe height for entering and exiting a car;

 - Raised to horizontal and lowered with the single use of a trolley or floor jack;

-  - Useable with anti-slip rubber wheel chocks, so a car may be moved safely along the raised ramps, which is an advantage for jobs such as slowly rotating the engine and setting valve clearances;
+- Useable with anti-slip rubber wheel chocks, so a car may be moved safely along the raised ramps for jobs such as slowly rotating the engine and setting valve clearances;

-  - Able to provide a clear floor space for working below a car (Photo 2) and a good height for working on top or inside;
+- Able to provide a clear floor space for working under a car (Photo 2) and a good height for working on top or inside;

 - Used with standard axle or jack stands, car creepers and wheel jacks (Photo 3);

 - Excellent for car servicing, repairs, cleaning, display, and also storing a car when the space inside a garage is limited, or where there is a risk of flooding;

-  - Adjustable to match the width of a car, so may be used inside a garage that is barely wide enough to enter and exit a car;
+- Adjustable to match the width of a car, so may be used inside a congested garage in which there is barely room to enter and exit a car;

-  - Portable, so it may be easily moved inside or outside a garage, and easily transported;
+- Portable, so it may be easily moved inside or outside a garage;

 MR1® lifts for 4-wheeled Cars

-  1. The MR1 Classic lift - for small and medium size classic cars, and;
+1. The MR1 Classic lift - for small and medium size classic cars;